ThibaultMagnini/CovidBelgiumApp/README.md

-# Covid19 Stats BE app (Soon to release on Play Store)
+# Pandemic Stats BE app

 Show and visualize all data regarding the Covid-19 pandemic:
  * Infections and our forecast